Facing Social Imprisonment: What Is Facebook “Jail Time”?

 Takeaways

-Jailtime is not an official term on Facebook.
-It was created by users to reflect the restrictions and account bans that Facebook dishes out to users who violate its guidelines.
+“Jailtime” is not an official term used by Facebook; it’s a term created by users to describe the restrictions and account bans that Facebook imposes on users who violate its guidelines.

-So, the terms “jailtime” and “account restrictions” or “bans” are almost entirely synonymous.
-However, jailtime can refer to both temporary and permanent bans and also to account restrictions (inability to like or comment).
+Essentially, “jailtime” and “account restrictions” or “bans” are almost synonymous.
+However, “jailtime” can refer to both temporary and permanent bans, as well as to other restrictions like the inability to like or comment.

 Photo of author